Susan Glasser

-Susan B. Glasser (born January 14, 1969) is an American journalist and news editor.
-She writes the online column "Letter from Biden’s Washington" in The New Yorker, where she is a staff writer.
+Susan B. Glasser (born January 14, 1969) is an American journalist.
+She writes the online column "Letter from Trump's Washington" in The New Yorker, where she is a staff writer.

 She is the author, with her husband Peter Baker, of Kremlin Rising: Vladimir Putin's Russia and the End of Revolution (2005), The Man Who Ran Washington: The Life and Times of James A. Baker III (2020), and The Divider: Trump in the White House, 2017-2021 (2022).

-Early life
+Early life and education

 Glasser is the daughter of Lynn (née Schreiber) and Stephen Glasser.
+She is of Jewish descent.
 Her parents are the founders of a weekly legal newspaper, Legal Times, and a legal and business publishing company, Glasser Legal Works.
 Her grandfather, Melvin Glasser, supervised the field trials for the polio vaccine.

-Glasser was graduated cum laude from Harvard University, where she wrote for The Harvard Crimson.
+She was raised in Montclair, New Jersey, and attended Montclair High School, before transferring to Phillips Academy after her sophomore year.
+Glasser graduated cum laude from Harvard University, where she served as the managing editor of The Harvard Crimson.